prosekit/prosekit/website/guide/components/toolbar.md

 ### `Editor`

 Next, construct an `Editor` component.
-Refer to the [Getting Started](../getting-started) for instructions on building an `Editor` component.
+Refer to the [Installation](../installation) for instructions on building an `Editor` component.

 ::: code-group